Friday, 23 June 2006

 The barman gave us directions to the internet place, but after a lot of chasing about and further enquiring, we gave up and returned to the camping area.

-The manager, who looked like a monk, was tending his garden of medicinal plants and proceeded to give us a long talk on the significance of the two bad women, Mary Magdalene and la Samaritaine, to Jesus – Mary Magdalene’s relics being the reason for the fame of Vézelay as a pilgrim site.
+The manager, who had a monkish air, was tending his garden of medicinal plants and proceeded to give us a long talk on the significance of the two bad women, Mary Magdalene and la Samaritaine, to Jesus – Mary Magdalene’s relics being the reason for the fame of Vézelay as a pilgrim site.

 This added value presumably accounted for the high price of the camping (€11.40).